 - Banff Gondola (entirely accessible & discount for accompanying person)

 - Fenland Trail near Vermillion Lakes (easy stroll)

 - Tunnel Mountain (accessible viewpoint)

 - Two Jack Lake (accessible viewpoint)

 - Saskatchewan River Crossing (accessible viewpoint)

 In May 2017 Bow Lake was still almost completely frozen.
 The roads leading to Peyto Lake as well as Moraine Lake hadn’t been open yet.
-So unfortunately we didn’t see much.
-But it was quite impressive to see those huge amounts of snow on the road.
+So, unfortunately, we didn’t see much.
+But it was quite impressive to see those enormous amounts of snow on the road.

-After some marvellous days in Banff and Lake Louise, we took a short detour to Yoho National Park to visit Lake Emerald.
-Our next destination was Jasper and we were so excited to drive all the way up there on the famous Icefields Parkway, one of the most beautiful highways on earth.
-Of course we stopped to see the magnificent Columbia Icefield, the largest ice field in the Rocky Mountains.
+After some marvelous days in Banff and Lake Louise, we took a short detour to Yoho National Park to visit Lake Emerald.
+Our next destination was Jasper, and we were so excited to drive all the way up there on the famous Icefields Parkway, one of the most beautiful highways on earth.
+Of course, we stopped to see the magnificent Columbia Icefield, the largest ice field in the Rocky Mountains.
 Continue reading about wheelchair accessible Jasper National Park…!

 Please leave a comment below or send me a message if you like this post or if you want to share your own travel experience in Banff National Park!
 You can also follow Little Miss Turtle on Facebook.